-(Identical to COSC 71) (Can be used to satisfy graduate degree requirements) Offered: 18F.
-19F: 12
+(Can be used to satisfy graduate degree requirements) Offered: 19F, 20F: 12

 A study and analysis of important numerical and computational methods for solving engineering and scientific problems.
 The course will include methods for solving linear and nonlinear equations, doing polynomial interpolation, evaluating integrals, solving ordinary differential equations, and determining eigenvalues and eigenvectors of matrices.
 The student will be required to write and run computer programs.